Gas Prices Continue to Slowly Fall - NewsBreak

 Gas Prices Continue to Slowly Fall

 UNDATED -- Minnesota gas prices have fallen 2.4 cents per gallon in the past week, averaging $3.12.
-Gas Buddy says gas prices in...power96radio.com
+Gas Buddy says gas prices in...1037theloon.com

 UNDATED -- Minnesota gas prices have fallen 2.4 cents per gallon in the past week, averaging $3.12.
-Gas Buddy says gas prices in...power96radio.com
+Gas Buddy says gas prices in...1037theloon.com